swaptacular/swpt_accounts/README.md

    the environment variable `SETUP_RABBITMQ_BINDINGS` set to "yes", an attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and the bindings between them.
-However, this works only for the most basic, single database setup.
+However, this works only for the most basic single database setup.

-3. A RabbitMQ server instance which is responsible for queuing local database tasks (chores).
+3. *RabbitMQ* server instance which, is responsible for queuing local database tasks (chores).

    This can be the same RabbitMQ server instance that is used for